Kenya national cricket team: 1996 World Cup

 The 1994 ICC Trophy was hosted in Nairobi and Kenya finished as runners-up to the UAE, thus qualifying for the 1996 World Cup.
 Kenya then played at home against India A in August 1995, and went on a tour to South Africa in September/October that year, before playing in the World Cup, which was to bring Kenyan cricket to a much wider audience, and catapult them into the spotlight.

 Kenya was in the same group as Australia, India, Sri Lanka, the West Indies and Zimbabwe.
 They played their very first ODI match against India.

 In what at the time was described as the most startling upsets in the history of the World Cup, Kenya bowled out the West Indies for just 93 and won by 73 runs.

 The Kenya national team arrived in India for its maiden World Cup, having players like Steve Tikolo, Maurice Odumbe and Thomas Odoyo.
-The team was expected to be crushed by the full member sides in its group and this proved to be correct in most of their matches.
+The team was expected to be crushed by the full member teams in its group and this proved to be correct in most of their matches.
 But the highlights of their campaign was beating former World Champions the West Indies in a low-scoring affair.